Find Trade Colleges

 Read full report on Clinical/Medical Laboratory Science at Stautzenberger College - Maumee

-With a ranking of #6, Cincinnati State Technical and Community College did quite well on this year’s most popular schools for clinical/medical laboratory science students working on their associate degree.
-Cincinnati State is a moderately-sized public school located in the large city of Cincinnati.
+Cincinnati State Technical and Community College ranked #6 on this year’s Most Popular Clinical/Medical Laboratory Science Associate Degree Trade Schools in Ohio list.
+Cincinnati State is a medium-sized public school located in the large city of Cincinnati.

 On average, clinical laboratory science graduates from Cincinnati State take out $12,909 in student loans while working on their Associate Degree.

-Washington State Community College came in at #7 in this year’s edition of the Most Popular Clinical/Medical Laboratory Science Associate Degree Trade Schools in Ohio ranking.
+Washington State Community College landed the #7 spot in the 2023 rankings for the most popular associate degree clinical/medical laboratory science programs.
 WSCC is a small public school located in the rural area of Marietta.

 Of the 11 students majoring in clinical laboratory science at WSCC, 18% are male and 82% are female.